riot-ci/RIOT/CONTRIBUTING.md

   "memo" label, maybe one of them is also about the same topic.

-* Each Pull Request form uses a template with 3 sections that are here to help maintainer understand your contribution and help them testing it:
+* Each Pull Request form uses a template with 3 sections that are here to help maintainers understand your contribution and help them testing it:

       #### Contribution description